openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 But the inherent one to many modeling which can exist with DPUs ultimately means that the modeling is in reverse from what is implemented for usage.
-Nodes would need to be Chassises, but then how do users schedule/deploy "instances", much less perform targetted lifecycle operations against part of the machine which is independent, and can be moved to another chassis.
+Nodes would need to be Chassises, but then how do users schedule/deploy "instances", much less perform targeted lifecycle operations against part of the machine which is independent, and can be moved to another chassis.

 Overall, this could result in an area where we may make less progress